Seven Proven Ways to Fight Deportation in California

 6) Prosecutorial Discretion (PD), Administrative Closure, or Dismissal

-What it can do: DHS may agree to dismiss, administratively close, or defer action on a case, allowing you to pursue relief with USCIS or to stabilize your situation while you seek eligibility.
+What it can do: DHS may agree to dismiss, administratively close, or defer action on a case, allowing you to pursue relief with USCIS or stabilize your situation while you seek eligibility.

-Evidence that helps: Proof of community ties, children’s needs, military service, medical hardships, lack of criminal history or clear rehabilitation, and letters from schools/employers/faith leaders.
+Evidence that helps: Proof of community ties, children’s needs, military service, medical hardships, lack of criminal history, or clear rehabilitation, and letters from schools/employers/faith leaders.

 7) Motions & Appeals — Terminate, Suppress, Reopen, Reconsider, or Appeal